 Program Description

 Data centers are energy-intensive and opportunities exist to reduce energy use, but significant knowledge, training, and skills are required to perform accurate data center energy assessments.
 In order to accelerate energy savings, the data center industry and DOE partnered to develop the Data Center Energy Practitioner (DCEP) Program.
 The DCEP training program certifies energy practitioners qualified to evaluate the energy status and efficiency opportunities in data centers.
-Around 1,300 certificates had been issued by mid 2024.
+More than 1,300 certificates had been issued by early 2025.

 DCEPs will: